Elizabeth Banks: Personal life

 Banks met her husband, Max Handelman, a sportswriter and producer from Portland, Oregon, on her first day of college on September 7, 1992.
-They were married in 2003 and have two sons, both born via surrogacy.
+He proposed to her after they attended the 2002 Kentucky–LSU football game in Lexington, where Banks had been filming Seabiscuit, and they were married in 2003.
+They have two sons, both born via surrogacy.
 Banks said that people have criticized her for using a surrogate mother, even though she was unable to carry her own children due to infertility issues.
 "I don't feel I owe anybody an explanation...If my story helps people feel less alone on their journey, then I'm grateful for that," Banks said in an interview with Porter's Edit.

 Banks went through parts of conversion to Judaism, her husband's faith, and studied with rabbis.
 In 2013, speaking of her religion, she said that she practices Judaism, although "I did not have my mikveh, so, technically, I'm not converted," but that she has "been essentially a Jew for like 15 years," adding, "Frankly, because I'm already doing everything (practicing religious rituals), I feel like I'm as Jewish as I'm ever going to be."

+Banks is one of the original investors in Boston Legacy FC.
+She had previously been invited to serve in a similar capacity with Angel City FC but declined, explaining, "...I love LA and I live here, but it's not my home."
+She is also a member of the National Women's Soccer League's (NWSL) 20-person advisory board which was established prior to the 2026 season.